 The name “Katwe” is adopted from the topo-name of the hilltop, where researchers started the group’s habituation process in January 2018.

-Katwe gorilla family currently (2020) has seven members, including; 1 Silverback, 2 Blackbacks, 2 Adult females, and 2 Sub-adults.
+Katwe gorilla family group currently (2021) has eight (8) members, including; 1 Silverback, 2 Blackbacks, 2 Adult females, 2 Sub-adults, and one infant.

 Where To Stay in Buhoma

 Buhoma Sector has the widest accommodation selection compared to the other three Bwindi sectors.
 All types of visitors have a good choice of staying, including some of the best luxury wilderness retreats, moderately priced lodges, camps, and budget hostels.